 9. Streamline communication channels

 Too much communication kills productivity.
-Streamline by defining which channel to use for what.
+Define exactly which channel serves which purpose:

 - Status updates: belong in the project management platform, not email.